Vyral/base-template/_posts/2020-06-01-q-what-does-the-tucson-market-look-like-right-now.md

 Our market is recovering quickly as shelter-in-place orders have expired.
 Typically, the spring is the strongest market of the year, but **our numbers indicate that the summer market of 2020 is the new spring market.&nbsp;**

-Inventory and interest rates are low, so be ready for some competitions if you’re a buyer.
+Inventory and interest rates are low, so be ready for some competition if you’re a buyer.
 If you’re a seller, you can take advantage of this fact and get top dollar for your home.

 If you have any questions for me about buying or selling a home or real estate in general, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you.